zhangxiaorui1995/amzing_python/README.md

 # amzing_python
-study python anb be a good man
+study python and be a good man